Health coaching for managers

 The importance of heart rate variability for the parasympathetic nervous system

-The vagal tone can be measured using heart rate variability (HRV) (cf. Geitel, 2016).
-When HRV is high, vagal tone is also high.
-This is shown by a slight increase in heart rate when inhaling and a decrease in heart rate when exhaling.
-The HRV and the parasympathetic are in direct relationship context
+Vagal tone can be measured using heart rate variability (HRV) (see Geitel, 2016).
+If the HRV is high, the vagal tone is also high.
+This is shown by a slight increase in heart rate when breathing in and a decrease in heart rate when breathing out.
+HRV and the parasympathetic nervous system are directly related.
+Context

-1. A low HRV value can mean a sympathetic parasympathetic imbalance, while a high value indicates a balance
+1. A low HRV value can mean an imbalance of the sympathetic-parasympathetic nervous system, whereas a high value indicates a balance

-2. A reduced HRV can be a sign of reduced parasympathetic tone and can be associated with a variety of diseases
+2. Reduced HRV can be a sign of reduced parasympathetic tone and can be associated with a variety of diseases

-3. The greater the variance in heart rate, the more ready the body is to perform at high levels
+3. The greater the variance in heart rate, the more prepared the body is to perform at a high level

 It is important to know that the HRV:

-• varies significantly over the course of the day
+• varies considerably during the course of the day

-• to measure the HRV values regularly and under the same conditions as possible (preferably daily)
+• measure the HRV values regularly and under the same conditions as far as possible (preferably daily)

 • Compare your values over a period of at least 4 weeks

-• try to increase the HRV through targeted measures
+• try to increase HRV through targeted measures

 But how can you now demonstrably and measurably strengthen your parasympathetic nervous system?
-At the end of this blog entry, I would like to give you a brief overview of the adjustment screws you can make yourself.
-Quasi self-coaching.
+At the end of this blog post, I would like to give you a brief overview of the adjustments you can make on your own.
+Quasi in self-coaching.
 A little tip: start with the screw that is easiest for you and increase over time!
-Have you ever thought about health coaching for executives?
+Have you ever thought about health coaching for managers?

 Sleep